 How will I know if the young person is a ‘match’ for living in my home?

 The supported lodgings coordinator will know a lot of information about the young person and you.
 The assessment process helps us to fully understand your lifestyle and what would be realistic.
-The young person will be introduced to you and the arrangement will only go ahead if you, the young person and supported lodgings coordinator are comfortable.
+A “matching process” will take place before anything starts.
+You will have multiple opportunities to meet the young person, and this will only go ahead if you, the young person and supported lodgings coordinator are comfortable.

 What if I need help or am worried about something once a young person is placed?

-Any meetings will be arranged around your commitments and will help to ensure the placement is working and that all the support you and the young person needs is in place.
+Any meetings will be arranged around your commitments and will help to ensure all the support you and the young person needs is in place.

 What training is available for supported lodgings hosts?

+Depaul UK offer all new supported lodgings hosts a comprehensive training package prior to the commencement of the role, alongside on-going training opportunities.
 Wigan Council also offers a rolling programme each year of courses for foster carers, ‘staying put’ hosts and supported lodgings providers.
-This is a varied timetable of opportunities and your supported lodgings coordinator will identify what you will need to complete.
-You can also access e-learning available, group sessions and one to one sessions.
 As a supported lodgings host, you will have access to courses on our e-learning portal through your account to help you build on your skills and knowledge.